 CAPS offers a variety of services aimed at helping students resolve personal difficulties and acquire the skills, attitudes, and knowledge that will enable them to take full advantage of their experiences at the University of Michigan.
+Emily Shipman (emship@umich.edu) is the CAPS Counselor for SMTD located at 2238 Moore building on North Campus.
+Students may also request CAPS counseling on Central Campus on the 3rd floor of the Michigan Union.
 Access online @ umich.edu/~caps or call (734) 764-8312.